-@[email protected] to [email protected]English • edit-227 days agoFirefox, VLC, Gimp, KeePass, LibreOffice among open source software endorsed by French Governmentmessage-square128fedilinkarrow-up11.42Karrow-down19file-text
+@[email protected] to [email protected]English • edit-22 months agoFirefox, VLC, Gimp, KeePass, LibreOffice among open source software endorsed by French Governmentmessage-square128fedilinkarrow-up11.42Karrow-down19file-text

-arrow-up11.41Karrow-down1message-squareFirefox, VLC, Gimp, KeePass, LibreOffice among open source software endorsed by French Government@[email protected] to [email protected]English • edit-227 days agomessage-square128fedilinkfile-text
+arrow-up11.41Karrow-down1message-squareFirefox, VLC, Gimp, KeePass, LibreOffice among open source software endorsed by French Government@[email protected] to [email protected]English • edit-22 months agomessage-square128fedilinkfile-text

 So, I love Debian, and it’s an excellent distro.